DavidVerghese/FinishTheLyric/README.md

 # Post MVP

 I'd like to add in sound effects.
 I also might add a "host" that talks to the user.
-Eg, it might send a message like, "Wrong one, Alex".
+Eg, it might send a message like, "Wrong one, Alex", or "On a roll, Alex", based on the user's name and how they are doing.

 # Goals